 Journey through thick primary and secondary rainforest to meet the first two of seven gigantic secular Ceiba trees which form a 30 mile long line from our property all the way to the border with Panama.
 Although the significance of this perhaps mystical passage has been lost throughout the centuries, we know that these magnificent trees were planted in Colombian times by local indigenous populations.
 Note that this is a challenging hike at 6 miles (10km) long and cumulative elevation gain of 1150ft (350m) and requires a good level of fitness.

-This guided expedition lasts 6-8 hours and costs $68 per person including packed snacks and lunch (not recommended for children).
+This guided expedition lasts 6-8 hours and costs $58 per person including packed snacks and entry ticket to Piedras Blancas National Park (not recommended for children).
 We require a minimum of 2 adults on this trip.

 Join us after dinner for a tour of our two wildlife ponds and their surroundings with our resident young biologist.
 You will discover the nocturnal inhabitants of the retreat, including the emblem of Costa Rica, the red-eyed tree-frog.
 Make sure to point your search light at eye level and discover an amazing spectacle!

-This tour lasts about 45 minutes and is complimentary.
+This excursion lasts about 45 minutes and is complimentary.